maeddes/hse-24-summer/README.md

 * Spring Data
 * Concept of entities and repositories
-* JPA and JDBC basics
-* H2, PostgeSQL, MySQL - configuration via Spring Boot profiles
-* Running databases as Docker images
+* Running databases based on Docker images as containers

 ![Spring Data](https://github.com/maeddes/hft-2022-winter/raw/main/pics/spring_data_overview.png)

 ### Objectives and exercises
 _The student is able to build a Spring Boot application (or extend an existing one) with Spring Data configuration.
 The exercise is to create an application, which performs CRUD operations on a database backend.
-The database can either be in-memory (H2) or a (containerized) PostgreSQL.
-Optional: Provide a docker-compose file to stand up a multi-container environment with application and database._
+Other technologies than Spring Boot ar just as good.
+Provide a docker-compose file to stand up a multi-container environment with application and database._

 ### Review Questions

 * "WHY" persistence?
 "WHY" persistence frameworks like JPA?
-* Describe the necessary components to build an application with Spring Data?
+* Describe the necessary components to build an application with Spring Data or your technology of choice?
 Potentially sketch
-* What does the annotation @Entity do?
-* How could docker compose help if you have a persistence-based application?
+* How can docker compose help if you have a persistence-based application?

 # 2024-May-13th Resilience